 By Marissa Perry

-The firefighters of San Ramon not only have years of experience but they love their jobs as well.
+The firefighters of San Ramon not only have years of experience but they have a love for their jobs as well.
 Paul Taylor, who has been a fireman for over 30 years, says, “I was not cut out to sit behind a desk all day.
 The fact that I get to help others is another perk of the job.”
-He explains what a day in the life of fireman can be like, and he says that every day is a different experience.
+He explains what a day in the life of firefighters can be like, and he says that every day is a different experience.
 “The firehouse is a home away from home and a second family.
 We all start our day by getting information from our rollover crew.
 They give us all the information of what happened in the last 48 hours.”

 Typically, firefighters work 48-hour shifts.